-2. Scan-Based Quality Control is available in ShipWorks version 7.2or later.
-ShipWorks auto-update should keep you on the latest version at all times.
+Scan-Based Quality Control is available in ShipWorks version 7.2 or later.
+ShipWorks Auto Updateshould keep you on the latest version at all times.
 However, you can check your version of ShipWorks by clicking on the Help tab and then on About ShipWorks.
-For assistance with updating ShipWorks to the latest version, please see this article.
+For assistance with updating ShipWorks to the latest version, take a look at how to upgrade your version of ShipWorks.

-4. This guide assumes that you are logged into ShipWorks as a user with administrator rights.
+This article assumes that you are logged into ShipWorks as a user with administrator rights.

 1. Enabling Your Barcode Scanner